HedwigNordlinder/su-mt4007/HW3/HW3.md

 }
 ```

-Now we need to fix the "k, M, B" problem and add "missing" when an entry is missing (instead of null)
+Now we need to fix the "k, M, B" problem and add "missing" when an entry is missing (instead of null).
+If we have a NaN value we replace it with -1, to give a numerical identification to future users of the data that that cell was suspicious

 ``` r